Strategic Stoicism

-Looking at the classic Stoics, you can see this individualism in action.
+Looking at the classic Stoics, you can see this individual but shared value in action.
 The classic Stoics ranged from slaves and laborers to warriors and emperors.
 Each adapted Stoic thought to their life and reality.
-None contradicted the others in any fundamental way, and each in turned learned from the previous.
-Above all, all respected the core principles.
-Notable examples:
+Each reforged themselves in the Stoic ideal.

 “Man conquers the world by conquering himself.”—Zeno, reported by Diogenes Laertius